 I was soon recruited to manage the optical effects department and processing and imaging labs at ImageMatrix, another Virginia computer imaging, and design studio.

 I later returned to the Forte Group as an industry consultant to the president, where I implemented and managed a variety of computer imaging systems.

 During this time I served as Three-term Vice President of the Management Graphics International User Group.
-I was factory trained at MGI in Minneapolis to install, program, service and train end-users on their line of DEC based data concentrators, graphic design workstations and film recorders.
+I was factory trained at MGI in Minneapolis to install, program, service and train end-users on their line of data concentrators, graphic design workstations and film recorders.
 I designed, developed and marketed a simple to use, menu-based interface to the complex, command-line driven PDP-11 operating system and the associated MGI imaging applications software.

-As a principal at Nuance Data Systems, among the nation’s first Virtual Corporations, I designed, manufactured, sold, installed and serviced G.R.I.P.S.
+As principal at Nuance Data Systems, among the nation’s first Virtual Corporations, I designed, manufactured, installed and serviced G.R.I.P.S.
 (Graphic Raster Image Processing System) one of the first simple, affordable, menu-driven, turn-key digital RIP and film recorder management and control systems.

 When digital imaging services first demanded Internet connectivity my capabilities naturally expanded into Internet technology, online application development, audio/video conferencing, remote presentations and Web publishing.

 I worked in the production and delivery of live educational satellite broadcasts from The Congo to secondary schools across the nation as on-site collaborator with VideoLinx Communications.
 While there I designed and implemented an Internet-based video room and equipment reservations and rental database system.